-Guidance for designing distributed tables in Azure SQL Data Warehouse
+Guidance for designing distributed tables in Synapse SQL pool

-Recommendations for designing hash-distributed and round-robin distributed tables in Azure SQL Data Warehouse.
+Recommendations for designing hash-distributed and round-robin distributed tables in Synapse SQL pools.

-This article assumes you are familiar with data distribution and data movement concepts in SQL Data Warehouse.
-For more information, see Azure SQL Data Warehouse - Massively Parallel Processing (MPP) architecture.
+This article assumes you are familiar with data distribution and data movement concepts in Synapse SQL pool.
+For more information, see Azure Synapse Analytics massively parallel processing (MPP) architecture.

 What is a distributed table?